Sri Lanka food security

 Image: World Vision Lanka

-As part of a broader $25 million package of support from the Australian Government, the Australian Humanitarian Partnership will support food security in some of Sri Lanka’s most vulnerable provinces.
+As part of a broader $25 million package of support from the Australian Government, the Australian Humanitarian Partnership was activated to support food security in some of Sri Lanka’s most vulnerable provinces.

-World Vision Australia will lead the AUD $3.3 million AHP response with World Vision Lanka, and local partner NGO Sarvodaya.
+World Vision Australia led the AUD $3.3 million AHP response with World Vision Lanka, and local partner NGO Sarvodaya.

-The 12-month response will focus on food security and nutrition needs in Uva and North Central provinces.
+The 18 month response focused on food security and nutrition needs in Uva and North Central provinces.

 Previous